This post contains affiliate links. Kidz Buyz may receive a small commission for purchases made through these links. Thanks for your support!

 Clear Bags: Even when using a polymailer, you should always put the contents inside another plastic bag.
 This helps to prevent damage in the event that the outside mailer is damaged.
 You can re-use bags that you get from online clothing orders, but these are a great option if you don’t have any available.
 More cost effective that ziplock bags from the grocery store.

 Printer: You will need a printer!
 If you don’t already have one, consider one that allows you to print wirelessly from your phone.
-I love our Epson Printer and have been happy with the cheapy refills!
+Again, if you will be selling a ton, a thermal label printer is probably the way to go.
+No ink cartridges and the labels are very cheap.
+I highly recommend the Rollo here.

 This post contains affiliate links, KidzBuyz may be compensated for purchases made through these links, for more information, click here!